Wilfred Byng Kenrick: Civic service

 Kenrick was first elected to Birmingham City Council in 1914.
 For many years, he led the council's Unionist group.
-He served as chair of Birmingham's Education Committee from 1922–1928, and was Lord Mayor for the year 1928–1929 (his father had been Mayor in 1877, before Birmingham became a city; his father-in-law was Lord Mayor from 1897–1899 and again in 1905), before returning to the Education Committee from 1931–1943, and was a governor and deputy pro-chancellor of the University of Birmingham from 1939–1957.
+He served as chair of Birmingham's Education Committee from 1922 to 1928, and was Lord Mayor for the year 1928–1929 (his father had been Mayor in 1877, before Birmingham became a city; his father-in-law was Lord Mayor from 1897 to 1899 and again in 1905), before returning to the Education Committee from 1931 to 1943, and was a governor and deputy pro-chancellor of the University of Birmingham from 1939 to 1957.
 He was, like his father before him, a governor of King Edward's School there from 1916 until his death.

 Kenrick was granted – like his father and father-in-law before him – Honorary Freedom of the City of Birmingham on 11 July 1938.
 He was awarded the Birmingham Civic Society gold medal in 1948 and an honorary Doctor of law degree (LL.D.) by the University of Birmingham in 1959.
 He was elected an Alderman of Birmingham.